AdrienBrFa/NBA_Games_Prediction_ML_NN/docs/stage_b1_design.md

-# Stage B1 Design Document
+# Stage B Design Document

 ## Overview

-Stage B1 extends Stage A1 by integrating team-level performance statistics from `TeamStatistics.csv`.
+Stage B extends Stage A by integrating team-level performance statistics from `TeamStatistics.csv`.
 The goal is to improve prediction accuracy by incorporating detailed team performance metrics through rolling windows and home/away splits, while keeping the MLP model architecture identical to isolate the impact of feature engineering.

-**Expected Performance**: Test AUC improvement from 0.598 (Stage A1) to 0.62–0.65 (Stage B1).
+**Expected Performance**: Test AUC improvement from 0.598 (Stage A) to 0.62–0.65 (Stage B).

 ---